 Uploads statistics file to a work table, and then to hmm_statistics table.

-S3 Fig. Query joins connecting targets, sequences, and drugs.
-Tables with blue backgrounds are supplementary tables populated by this workflow.

-S4 Fig. ORF FASTA summary from jackhmmer

-S5 Fig. Target similarity score distribution of ORFs from SARS-CoV-2 genome to ChEMBL targets.

 Organism_hmmer_threshold.R

 This R function stratifies hmmer_statistics scores for an organism (specified by tax_id) into as many clusters as specified (the default is 2) and returns the lower bound of the highest cluster.
 The function selects only those targets that have drugs.